Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors

 \subsection{Introduction}

-Interactions amongst particles, or many-body effects, occupy a central role in physics.
-They give rise to collective phenomena described by new fundamental laws that arise when one ventures beyond simplified single-particle systems \cite{snoke_solid_2019}.
+Interactions amongst particles give rise to collective phenomena described by new fundamental laws beyond simplified single-particle systems \cite{snoke_solid_2019}.
 This is particularly evident in heterostructures of two-dimensional ($2$D) materials, in which a wide variety of correlated electronic and excitonic phases have been realized, driven by strong Coulomb interactions \cite{yankowitz_van_2019, mak_semiconductor_2022, wilson_excitons_2021, regan_emerging_2022, montblanch_layered_2023}.
 For instance, excitonic complexes up to eight particles \cite{barbone_charge-tuneable_2018, sidler_fermi_2017, van_tuan_six-body_2022} and signatures of Wigner crystals \cite{smolenski_signatures_2021} have recently been reported in encapsulated, gated monolayer transition metal dichalcogenides (TMDs).
 Hubbard physics \cite{tang_simulation_2020,xu_correlated_2020}, unconventional superconductivity \cite{cao_unconventional_2018}, and Chern insulators \cite{chen_tunable_2020} have been observed in moiré superlattices.